industrial-edge/notifier-getting-started/docs/Installation.md

 Go to the IED Web UI and launch the Notifier.

-On the left bar navigate to Settings > Manage notification rules.
+Navigate to Settings > Manage notification rules on the left bar.

 Below the asset tree, select the dedicated asset for the notification rule.